-In order to receive payments, a generation facility must successfully register with NYGATS to create NYGATS Certificates.
-NYSERDA will make payments for RES-eligible RECs from contracted facilities based on monthly invoicing, once Tier 1-eligible RECs are transferred to NYSERDA's designated account.
+To receive payments for Tier 1 RECs, a generation facility must successfully register with NYGATS to create NYGATS Certificates.
+NYSERDA will make payments for RES Tier 1-eligible RECs from contracted facilities based on monthly invoicing, once Tier 1-eligible RECs are transferred to NYSERDA's designated account.

 NYSERDA will not pay under circumstances where the generation facility has not transferred the associated NYGATS Certificate to NYSERDA's designated account.
 Further, the creation of Certificates by NYGATS and all payments may be conditioned on the provision to NYSERDA by the generation facility of additional documentation, including but not limited to the generation data and, if appropriate, fuel data/information necessary for NYSERDA to quantify and verify the existence of Tier 1 RECs.
-For Fuel-Based Bid Facilities, the Generation facility will be required to provide additional information as described in the Biomass Power Guide.4 iv.
+For Fueliv.
 Bid Price v.
 Maximum Acceptable Bid Price Evaluation Metric

+Based Bid Facilities, the Generation facility will be required to provide additional information as described in the Biomass Power Guide.10